getify/Functional-Light-JS/manuscript/ch6.md

 f( 4 );     // 4 <-- uh oh!
 ```

 The second usage of `f(..)` here wasn't correct, since we mutated that `fns` during the first call, which affected any subsequent uses.
-Depending on the circumstances, making a copy of an array like `list = fns.slice()` may or may not be necessary.
+Depending on the circumstances, making a copy of an array like `list = [...fns]` may or may not be necessary.
 But I think it's safest to assume you need it -- even if only for readability sake! -- unless you can prove you don't, rather than the other way around.

 Be disciplined and always treat *received values* as immutable, whether they are or not.
 That effort will improve the readability and trustability of your code.